bingomanatee/node-hive/frames/hive_world/README.md

 You can have as many layers as you want with whatever depths you want.

-#### Packed Layers

-Packed layers have arbitrary bit chunks of data.
-Its up to you to decide how to pack and define those layers.

 ----------------------
 (* note - assuming perfectly spherical planetoids, because life is short. )